 Dr Fox told the BBC it is “essential” the EU “understands… and believes” the Prime Minister’s assertion that no deal would be better than a bad deal.

 He said the threat had “added credibility because if we were to leave, the economic impact on a number of European countries would be severe”.

-His comments in an interview to mark two years since the British people voted to leave the European Union were recorded before Airbus warned it could be forced to pull out of the UK if there was a “no deal” Brexit.
+Their comments in interviews to mark two years since the British people voted to leave the European Union were made before Airbus warned it could be forced to pull out of the UK if there was a “no deal” Brexit.

 Writing in the Sun, Mr Johnson said the public were keen to get on with breaking away from Brussels.